cultofmetatron/peterdecroos-blog/source/_posts/2014-02-08-functional-programming-with-ecmascript6-generators.markdown

 categories: functional-programming ecmascript6 javascript generators
 ---

 The web is abuzz right now with ecmascript 6 on the horizon.
-If you get not 0.11, you can use them already server side.
+If you get node 0.11, you can use it server side already.
 Once of the big features I'm excited about are generators.

 I've [blogged about them previously](http://blog.peterdecroos.com/blog/2014/01/22/javascript-generators-first-impressions/)